sevenseacat/resdayn/README.md

 | ✓      |          | `DIAL` (Dialogue/journal topics) |
 | ✓      |          | `INFO` (Dialogue records) |
 | ✓      |          | `INFO` (Journal records) |

+## Implementation Notes

+\* REPA, LOCK, and PROB records are consolidated into a single `Tool` resource with a `tool_type` discriminator field, as they share identical data structures and serve related purposes.

 ## Other Features to Add